code-kern-ai/refinery-sample-projects/README.md

     - credit card account
 ```

 And that's it!
-You can now easily build chatbot data (from simple text messages up to complex messages) via Kern refinery, and immediately export it to the desired Rasa format with only few lines of code.
+You can now easily build chatbot data (from simple text messages up to complex messages) via Kern *refinery*, and immediately export it to the desired Rasa format with only few lines of code.